ariskoumis/munch/README.md

      * `ionic emulate android`

 #Upcoming
-Munch is currently pending release on the iOS app store, but much more is still to come!
-Upcoming features include Android support, an ingredient exclusion feature, bookmarking recipes, fixing misc. bugs and more!
+Munch is currently on the iOS and Google Play, but much more is still to come!
+Upcoming features an ingredient exclusion feature, bookmarking recipes, fixing misc. bugs and more!
 Be sure to keep an eye out on the issues tab, it will be getting quite a bit of usage ;)

 #Contact
-Feel free to get in touch with me if you have any questions!
+Feel free to get in touch with me if you have any questions/comments!
 I can be reached on here or by <a href="mailto:akoumis1@gmail.com">email</a>.